azat-co/practicalnode/chapter6/chapter6.md

 ```

-In a more realistic example, we use API keys and secrets to generate HMAC-SHA1 (hash-based message authentication code- secure hash algorithm strings, then compare them with the value in `req.query.token`.
+In a more realistic example, we use API keys and secrets to generate HMAC-SHA1 (hash-based message authentication code—secure hash algorithm strings), and then compare them with the value in `req.query.token`.

-**Note** Calling `next()` with an error argument is analogous to throwing in the towel (i.e., to give up).
+**Note** Calling `next()` with an error argument is analogous to throwing in the towel (i.e., giving up).
 The Express.js app enters the error mode and proceeds to the error handlers.

-We just covered token-based authentication, which is often used in REST APIs.
-However, the user-facing web apps (i.e., browser-enabled users & consumers) come with cookies.
+We just covered the token-based authentication, which is often used in REST APIs.
+But user-facing web apps (i.e., browser-enabled users & consumers) often use with cookies.
 We can use cookies to store and send session IDs with each request.

 Cookies are similar to tokens, but require less work for us, the developers!
 This approach is the cornerstone of session-based authentication.
 The session-based method is the recommended way for basic web apps, because browsers already know what to do with session headers.
 In addition, in most platforms and frameworks, the session mechanism is built into the core.
 So, let’s jump straight into session-based authentication with Node.js.

 # JSON Web Token (JWT) Authentication

+Developers use JSON Web Tokens (JWT) to encrypted data, which is then stored on the client.
+JWTs have all the any information unlike regular tokens (API keys or OAuth access tokens), which are more like passwords.
+Thus, JWTs remove the need for a database to store user information.

-JSON Web Tokens (JWT) allow to send and receive data which is encrypted and has all the necessary information, not just a token such as an API key.
-Thus, there's no need to store user information on the server.
-In my opinion, JWT less secure than have the data on the server and only storing the token (API key or session ID) on the client, because while JWT is encrypted anyone can break any encryption given enough time and CPU (albeit it might take 1000s of years).
+In my opinion, JWT is less secure than web sessions.
+This is because web sessions store the data on the server (usually in a database) and only store a session ID on the client.
+Despite JWT using encryption, anyone can break any encryption given enough time and processing power.

-Nevertheless, JWT is a very common technique to use for implementing web apps.
-They eliminate the need for the server-side database or store.
-All info is in this token.
-It has three parts: header, payload and signature.
-The encryption method (algorithm) vary depending on what you choose.
-It can be HS256, RS512, ES384, etc. I'm always paranoid about security so typically the higher the number the better.
+Nevertheless, JWT is a very common technique that frontend web apps developers use.
+JWTs eliminate the need for the server-side database or a store.
+All info is in this token, which has three parts: header, payload and signature.
+Whereas the structure of JWT is the same, the encryption method can vary depending on what a developer's choice: HS256, RS512, ES384, and so on.
+I'm always paranoid about security, so the stronger the algorithm, the better.
+RS512 will be good for most of the cases circa 2020.

-To implement a simple JWT login, let's use `jsonwebtoken` library for signing tokens and `bcrypt` for hashing passwords.
-When client wants to create an account, the system will take the password and hash it asynchronously so not to block the server from processing other requests (the slower the hashing the worse for attackers and the better for you).
-For example, this is how to get the password from the incoming request body and store the hash into the `users` array:
+To implement a simple JWT login, let's use the `jsonwebtoken` library for signing tokens and `bcrypt` for hashing passwords.
+When a client wants to create an account, the system takes the password and hashes it asynchronously so as not to block the server from processing other requests The slower the hashing, the worse for attackers and the better for you.
+For example, this is how to get the password from the incoming request body and store the hash into the `users` array using 10 rounds of hashing, which is good enough:

 ```js
 app.post('/auth/register', (req, res) => {